Mpox (Monkeypox): Q&A factsheet

 Yes.
 Like most viruses there are different strains of the virus.

-Luckily, the current cases all involve the mild version.
+Luckily, the current global outbreak is with Clade 2b, the mild version.

 What are the main symptoms?

 Many of the early general symptoms are similar to other infections like colds, flu and COVID.

 These include fever, headache, muscle aches, backache, swollen lymph nodes, chills and feeling very tired.

 Sometimes they are mild.
 And some people do not get symptoms at all.

 Skin spots, ulcers or blisters develop a few days after the symptoms above.
 This commonly starts as red skin bumps, often in the genitals or face.
 They can develop into blisters that can then break down into ulcers or sores.
 These develop a scab that eventually falls off.